The sensation of having adrenaline injected directly into your brain, in the form of the thought:

 Is how people end up broken and destitute.

-I know this because I bid these urns up to nearly $1,200.
+I know this FOR SURE, because I bid these urns up to nearly $1,200.

 BECAUSE THEY WERE MINE.

 (Although, it turns out they are not.)

 When I left for the auction, I told Paul that my top price was $400-ish for the pair.
 In reality, it was closer to $500-ish… and in extra reality, some part of myself believed that budget was irrelevant because the urns already cosmically belonged to me and it was just a matter of waiting around to collect them.

 After I had been at the auction for an hour, I raised my mental bid-bar to $600… ish.

 But also because myself pointed out to me that if I thought of the price on a per-urn basis, magically, they were half as expensive!

 Self said— $300 per urn is ALMOST the same as $250!
 Just with slightly more gravitas!
 You could even go to $350 and still be in the ballpark!

 Self also decided to ignore the 18% buyer’s fee and 6% sales tax in favor of convenience and not having to do math.